n4group/tf-idf-python-spark-tutorial/README.md

-## Disclaimer
+## Motivation

-This tutorial is only for showcase and not recommended for production due no encription is used.
+Why Spark?

+[Apache Spark](https://spark.apache.org/) is a fast and general engine for large-scale data processing.

 ## Test